crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Your character's primary attributes are Strength, Intelligence and Dexterity:

 Strength
   Abbreviated to "Str".
-Increases your damage with melee and ranged weapons (except for long and short blades).
-Affects your ability to use heavy armours effectively.
+Increases your damage with melee weapons (except for long and short blades).
+Reduces penalties from wearing heavy armour.

 Intelligence
   Abbreviated to "Int".
 Affects your odds of successfully casting spells and how